markevans/dragonfly/extra_docs/Generators.md

 Unlike processors and encoders, generators create content out of nothing, rather than modifying already existing content, for example text image generation.

+You can register as many generators as you like.

 Given a Dragonfly app

     app = Dragonfly[:images]